BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 4. Reality is not singular---there is not one specific reality, but a complex multiplicity of system/environment constellations.
 5. A description of reality is itself a contingent construction within a system/environment relation.

-In Luhmann, the subject/object distinction gets replaced with the system/environment distinction and the premise of a common world (the unity of system and world) gets replaced by a theory of the observation of observing systems (*second-order cybernetics*).
+In Luhmann, the subject/object distinction gets replaced with the system/environment distinction and the premise of a common world (the unity of system and environment) gets replaced by a theory of the observation of observing systems (*second-order cybernetics*).
-However, getting to 'the root' of cognition---which would lead to some clues about a reality---seems impossible because any such investigations requires distinctions which are the operation of cognition.
+However, getting to 'the root' of cognition---which would lead to some clues about *a reality*---seems impossible because any such investigations require distinction which is the operation of cognition.
 Furthermore, there is no justification for assuming that any adaptation of cognition to reality is happening.
-Confronted with this problem how can one start developing a theory?
+Confronted with this problem how can one start developing a theory of cognition?

 In *Cognition as Construction*, Luhmann recognizes and somewhat addresses this issue by an assumption akin to Decartes and Husserl: